epfl-lara/stainless/core/src/sphinx/tutorial.rst

 Stainless tells us that it found an input pair for which the ``ensuring`` clause of the ``max`` function evaluates to ``false``.
 The other branch is similar.

-We can attempt to evaluate this in our worksheet:
+We can attempt to evaluate this with Stainless as before:

 .. code-block:: scala